 2) Advanced or Level 2 Echo

 I spent some time investigating this last year before embarking on my accreditation process and my summary is below from July 2019 when I started this process.
 It is not meant to be in any way conclusive and is clearly based on my personal opinions.
-Of note I chose EACVI in the end.
+Of note I chose EACVI in the end and got final sign off in October 2021.

 BSE (British Society of Echocardiography)